-- 1. The location of the vent termination must be consistent with the National Fuel Gas Code (ANSI Z223.1) or CAN/CGA-B149 Installation Codes. - 2.
+- 1. The location of the vent termination must be consistent with the National Fuel Gas Code (ANSI Z223.1) or CAN/ CGA-B149 Installation Codes. - 2.
 The vent termination must be located at least four (4) feet horizontally from any electric meters, gas meters, regulators, and relief equipment. - 3.
 The vent termination must be located at least three (3) feet above any forced air inlet located within ten (10) feet. - 4.
 The vent termination must be located at least four (4) feet below, four (4) feet horizontally from, or one (1) foot above any door, window, or gravity air inlet into any building. - 5.
 The vent termination must be located at least one (1) foot above grade. - 6.
 The unit should be installed in such a manner as to prevent snow accumulation from obstructing the vent termination. - 7.
 The unit installation shall avoid areas where condensate drainage may cause problems by dropping on planters or patios, etc. Furthermore, ensure that the exhaust gases will not impinge on windows or building surfaces, which may be compromised or damaged by condensation.
 Do not install the unit such that exhaust from the vent termination is directed into window wells, stairwells, under decks, or in alcoves or similarly recessed areas.
 The vent termination must not be located above any public walkways.

-Clearances to Combustible Materials - See Figure 3

-for required clearances to combustible materials.
+Clearances to Combustible Materials - See Table 2 for required clearances to combustible materials.
 Refer to the unit data label for the model number.
 The gas/electric unit is suitable for installation on combustible flooring or class A, B, or C roofing materials.
 A clearance of at least 36 inches from the blower access panel and from the louvered control access panel is recommended to allow for servicing and maintenance.
 Where accessibility to combustibles clearances are greater than minimum clearances, accessibility clearances must take preference.
 Sufficient clearance for unobstructed airflow through the louvered control access panel and through the outdoor coil must be maintained in order to achieve rated performance.
 See Figure 3 for minimum clearances to obstructions.

-Thermostat - A single stage cooling/two stage heating 24VAC thermostat should be used with the 2-4 ton units.
-A single stage cooling/single-stage heating thermostat can be used for single stage, outdoor ambient or timed two stage operation.
-See Figure 8a-e for typical thermostat wiring.
+Thermostat-A single stage cooling/single stage heating 24VAC thermostat should be used with these units.
+A two-stage cooling/single-stage heating thermostat is recommended for economizer operation.